 You know when you really feel good, and that means something.
 But what really makes you feel good?
 A new car?
 Yep.
 A vacation away?
 You bet.
 Recognition and a raise?
 Oh, Ya!
 Excelling at or being really good at something, like your job?
 Definitely.
 How about stretching yourself to perform a high-performance lifestyle?
 Say what?

 I work as a Psychologist and have a special interest in working with highly successful people.
 First and foremost, I strive to understand the pressure that my clients face.
-To perform at our best, I understand, an optimal level of challenge and pressure is required.
+To perform at our best – I understand – an optimal level of challenge and proficiency is required.

-An ideal degree of personal ability, plus achievable high goals is one component necessary for us to experience flow (), zone, peak performance, and feel stoked.
-For competitive non-athlete clients striving to consistently achieve their personal best, being able to leverage skills without giving up intense energy is what seems to help move us toward our personal best in everyday life.
+An ideal amalgam of personal ability, plus achievable high goals is one component necessary for us to experience flow (), zone, peak performance, or feel stoked.
+For competitive non-athlete clients striving to consistently achieve their personal best, being able to leverage their strengths and skills without giving up intense energy is what seems to help move us toward our personal best in everyday life.

 One theory that I’ve been considering for a while now suggests that in order to achieve optimal performance and perform at our best, it’s going to take more of us than ever before.
+Not more effort or intensity, but more of who you are as a person.
 If you want to achieve your personal best in any area of life, you’re going to have to get comfortable with personal development.